 Leif Elggren's "KING" in black frame with mount

-Roger Metto's "Truck" in oak frame with mount
+Roger Metto's "Truck" i oak frame with mount

-Cilla Ramnek, "Sakerna, Svängrummet II" in a white box
+Cilla Ramnek's "Sakerna, Svängrummet II" in white box frame

 What is a mount?

 The mount in the cardboard frame that is sometimes placed around the work of art, within the frame.
 It is used to create a distance between the artwork and the frame - give it some air.

 When does one use a mount?